 The Fort Worth Stockyards celebrates National Day of the Cowboy with a full day of fun.
 From cowboy contests (how many Riscky’s Ribs can you eat?), to a parade, a cattle drive, and an evening rodeo, here you are sure to get your western fix.
 Or head West to Cheyenne, Wyoming for 10 days of country music, rodeo and celebration at Cheyenne Frontier Days, the World’s Largest Outdoor Rodeo & Western Celebration, from July 20-29, 2018.

 Everyone and their cow dog has an opinion on the Best of the West.
 You can’t go wrong with one of these tried-and-true western flicks: High Noon with Gary Cooper, The Treasure of Sierra Madre with Humphrey Bogart or The Good, The Bad and The Ugly with Clint Eastwood.

 Visit a Western Museum

-Explore the West at the National Cowboy & Western Heritage Museum in Oklahoma City, OK year-round or participate in a special event for the kiddos on July 22, 2017.
+Explore the West at the National Cowboy & Western Heritage Museum in Oklahoma City, OK.
 Or you can kick up your spurs at the National Cowgirl Museum and Hall of Fame in Fort Worth.
 The museum is a great place to see cool cowgirl artifacts like Annie Oakley’s wedding ring.
 For a list of top North American Western art museums, visit Museums West.